nikolim/katacoda-scenarios/ansible-mern/step9.md

 ## Running the complete playbook

 To make sure everything is working fine, we can now run the final playbook, which will execute all the tasks.
+Grab a cup of coffee, this can take a while.

 `ansible-playbook mern.yml`{{execute HOST1}}